 Actually, the elevator man wants to set him up with a woman.
 And by "set up," we mean he wants to pimp out a prostitute for five bucks.

-Holden, who by the way has told the elevator man he is 22, says OK.
+Holden, who by the way has told the elevator man he is 22, says sure.
 When he gets back to his room, he changes his shirt and brushes his teeth.
+Classy!

 Actually, now that the time has come, Holden informs us he's a virgin.
 Not that he hasn't had a few opportunities, it's just that he never got around to it.

-So he figures, now is the chance to get in some practice.
+Anyway, he figures that now is the chance to get in some practice.